 To add applications to your Meraki Dashboard, navigate to Systems manager > MDM > Apps.

 Next, click the Add new button on the far right hand side, as shown below.
-There are options for iOS apps (publicly available), iOS enterprise Apps, Android Apps, macOS applications, and Windows applications:
+There are options for Store apps as well as Custom apps for iOS, macOS, and Android, Custom apps for Windows:

 Dashboard > MDM > Apps

-Publicly available iOS and Android apps will be searched for in and downloaded from their respective app stores.
+Publicly available Store apps will be searched for in and downloaded from their respective app stores.
 For other types of applications, the install file host is specified.
 You can upload the file to the dashboard, or point to a URL accessible by the device.
 For more information on installing software for Windows or Mac devices, please reference our documentation on the subject.